NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/maelstromic-destabilizer-major.md

 #========================================================#
 cssclass: h-line
 notetype: pf2e-item
-name: "maestros-chair"
+name: "maelstromic-destabilizer-(major)"
-aliases: "Maestro's Chair"
+aliases: "Maelstromic Destabilizer (Major)"
-source: "Pathfinder Lost Omens The Grand Bazaar"
+source: "Pathfinder Lost Omens Rival Academies"
-pg: ""
+pg: "92"
-rarity: ""
+rarity: "uncommon"
-trait01: "magical"
+trait01: "consumable"
-trait02: "common"
+trait02: "gadget"
-trait03: ""
+trait03: "spirit"
 trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
-image: zz-Attachments/assets/imageplaceholder.png
+image: zz-Attachments/maelstromic-destabilizer.png
-level: 7
+level: 17
-weight: 6
+weight: L
-value: "350"
+value: "2750"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "A _maestro's chair_ is a traveler's chair with the [[Equipment/Impulse Control|Impulse Control]] upgrade and a small pipe organ installed into the frame.
-You can use the maestro's chair to make Performance checks in the same manner that you could use any mundane instrument, using both of your hands.
-When you make a Performance check using your chair, you gain a +1 item bonus to the check.  * * *  **Activate** `pf2:1` Interact  **Frequency** once per 10 minutes  * * *  **Effect** You use your chair to Stride up to your chair's speed.
-If you have a composition cantrip that is currently active, you Sustain it as a free action."
+activate: "`pf2:1` (manipulate)"
+description: "A maelstromic destabilizer is a whirling gyroscope of burnished bronze and glass.
+It strengthens the bonds that hold a creature to this world by weakening those same bonds to every other nearby creature.
+When activated, the destabilizer emits a constant pleasant chime as it spins.
+For the next minute, the creature holding the gadget gains resistance 10 to spirit damage, while all creatures not immune to spirit damage in a 10-foot emanation gains weakness 10 to spirit damage."
 powerTitle1:
 actionEconomy1:
 type1: